Agenda

 Peter Weill - Chairman & Senior Research Scientist at MIT CISR & ADAPT Senior Advisor Read More

-As Chair of CISR at the MIT Sloan School of Management, Peter’s work centred on the role, value, and governance of digitisation in enterprises and he consults several of Australia’s and the world’s leading CIOs, ExCos and Boards.
-Peter was ranked by Ziff Davis as the 24th most influential person in IT and the highest ranking academic.
+As Chair of CISR at the MIT Sloan School of Management in Boston, Peter’s work centres on the role, value, and governance of digitisation in enterprises.
+Peter works with several of Australia’s and the world’s leading CIOs, ExCos and Boards and is a senior advisor to the New York VC firm Insight Partners.
+Peter was nominated for the 2023 Thinkers-50 based on his new book, Future Ready, and was ranked by Ziff Davis as the 24th most influential person in IT and the highest ranking academic.
 MIT CISR undertakes practical research on how firms generate business value from digital.

 Peter Weill